ralexrivero/MySQL/mysql_advanced/README.md

 REPLACE INTO table_name SET column1name = value, column2name = value, ... ;

 The values not provided in the REPLACE statement will be set to their default values (NULL for numeric columns, and '' for string columns).

+CONSTRAINTS
+Types of constraints
+Key constraints can only be unique an not NULL
+Domain constraints, limit the values that can accept like type or range Referential integrity constraints,